hrawp/datafun-05-sql/README.md

-## Run the three Git commands to stange and transmit files to GitHub
+## Run the three Git commands to stange and transmit files to GitHub.
 ```
 git add .
 ```